7 Tips for the Employee Schedule Creator in Your Life!

 Seven Tips For Keeping Things Moving

-Scheduling employees is not just writing down names into a complicated calendar.
+Scheduling employees is not just writing down names into a complicated calendar, it’s about getting the most out of your staff while keeping control over spending.

-Scheduling manager without a scheduling platform are taking somewhere between one and eight hours every week to schedule employees – in Excel or on paper or anywhere else they can find.
+A scheduling manager without a scheduling platform can take anywhere between one and eight hours every week to schedule employees – in Excel, or on paper, or anywhere else he can find.
 We have seen some pretty creative techniques.
-The problem remains that, when a manager is doing it, it’s just not going to be done to the employee’s liking.
+The problem remains that, when a manager is doing it, it’s just not going to be done to the employees’ liking.
 It’s not just a matter of preferences either.
-It’s also a matter of vacation days, legitimate time off and regulations regarding overtime.
+It’s also a matter of vacation days, legitimate time off, and regulations regarding overtime.
+Trying to juggle all of these factors can be difficult, even for the most switched-on people.

 So it doesn’t really even make sense to have managers doing your scheduling.

 On the other hand, letting your employees do it themselves takes some getting used to.
-These are the seven most important tips we came up with for letting your employees better schedule themselves, and without sending them to the cleaners.
+These are the seven most important tips we came up with for letting your employees schedule themselves while retaining ultimate control over productivity and workplace happiness.
 Check here if you have legal or regulatory concerns.

 1) Structure Your Flex Time

 Not every employee needs 40 hours of flex time.
 Most of them will like it, but doesn’t mean they won’t do just as well with a day or two.
 You’ll see some of them taking advantage of the new hours, but many of them will wait too.
-Make sure you set restrictions on overtime, if overtime is available and, of course, be sure your scheduler is accurately recording hours on the job.
+Ximble uses cutting-edge flexitime software to keep track of all the hours your employees work, giving you a complete breakdown of when hours are used.
+Make sure you set restrictions on overtime, and make sure your scheduler is accurately recording hours on the job.

 2) Make Everything Public

-This should go without saying, but you may need to spend some time preparing and distributing and even explaining your new procedures, policies and reasoning.
+This should go without saying, but you may need to spend some time preparing and distributing and even explaining your new procedures, policies, and reasoning.
 Employees get it.
 Make sure you do your homework and spell out everything clearly.
-And get make sure this is acknowledged by everyone.
+And get make sure everyone acknowledges this.
+It can help to bring Human Resources in on this learning exercise, especially if you want to be as compliant as possible.

 3) Save Time and Then What

 Time saving software is like that.
 You end up spending so much time learning to use it, that, the net gain isn’t realized till many months later.
-Still – while we can promise that NimbleSchedule is simpler to use than anything else on the market, managers will now also spend time on the points mentioned above, and on better engaging in their jobs, instead of just on scheduling.
+While we can promise that Ximble is simpler to use than anything else on the market, managers will be able to use their new free time to focus on workplace improvements and improving employee morale.

 4) Forget about Adjustments

-Minor changes, sick days, kids’ school or doctor appointments; all of these things add up to an incredible cost in terms of lost time, and especially for the scheduling manager.
+Minor changes, sick days, kids’ school runs, or doctor appointments; all of these things add up to an incredible cost in terms of lost time, especially for the scheduling manager.
 So here’s your net gain in hours and cost savings.
 Forget about them.
 Once the policies are in place and the software is launched your managers can better manage the job at hand and not have to worry about who’s coming in and when.
-They can always check on their cell phone or on the Internet like everyone else in your shop – even when half your staff is calling off.
+They can always monitor employee clock in on their cell phone or on the Internet like everyone else in your shop – even when half your staff is calling off.

 6) Consider the implications of 24 hour scheduling